CH4148MX/garand-docs/proposal.md

 If the program also write to  emory, you should be able to see `Memory View` updating in realtime.
 If your code use graphics, it would be rendered behind the windows.

+#### Extras

+There are 4 other demos included in the simulator for testing purpose:

+-   Memory Demo: Testing cache feature in memory.
+Address and value can be manually addressed for reading and writing in order to examine the latency and average latency.
+-   Instruction Demo: Testing the execution of instruction.
+You can add new instruction through specifying each of its part and immediately execute it.
+    A disassemble view is shown to assist inputting.
+-   Pipeline Demo: Evaluating pipeline implementation of the processor.
+    Features of pipeline such as forwarding, flushing, etc. are tested here.
+    This is originally the base of the simulator UI.
+-   Disassembler Demo: Testing the decoder.
+When in doubt, use this to open a garand binary; the disassembly view should closely match the source assembly.